0mnifarious/WindowsGSM.HumanitZ/README.md

 # WindowsGSM.HumanitZ

 🧩 A WindowsGSM plugin that adds support for installing the **HumanitZ Dedicated Server**.
-Congratulations to the team on the 1.0 RELEASE!
+Congratulations to Yodubzz Studios team on the 1.0 RELEASE!

 ## 🛠️ WindowsGSM Installation